JetBrains/tc-sbt-runner/README.md

 SBT runner for TeamCity
 =============

 This plugin provides support for running SBT build on TeamCity build server.

-More information could be found [here](http://confluence.jetbrains.com/display/TW/SBT+Runner+Plugin).
+The plugin is bundled since TeamCity 9.1 and is described in the recent [TeamCity documentation](https://confluence.jetbrains.com/display/TCDL/Simple+Build+Tool+%28Scala%29).

 Ready to use packages can be downloaded for two versions of TeamCity.